-For air-cooled machines, the condenser fan cycling is controlled by the Vogt 450.
-To set the cut in and cut out, adjust OUTR6 on the Vogt 450.
-Best performance is achieved with a head pressure range of 135-145 (9.3-10 bar) psig.
+For air-cooled machines, the condenser fan cycling is controlled by the PLC and adjusted on the Quick Setup screen when viewing the Home screen on the HMI.
+ON sets the pressure at which the fans turn on, OFF sets the pressure at which the fans turn off.
+Best performance is achieved with a head pressure range of 145-155 psig (10-10.6 bar).
+See Figure 24.